ExpressLRS/Docs/docs/hardware/spi-receivers.md

   });
 </script>

-The new Betaflight Configurator 10.9.0 also have the Passphrase/Binding Phrase field in the Receiver Tab where you can simply enter your Binding Phrase, and it will generate the UID numbers for you.
-Clicking `Save and Reboot` will then set the Binding Phrase into the flight controller configuration.
+The new Betaflight Configurator 10.9.0 also has the Passphrase/Binding Phrase field in the Receiver Tab where you can simply enter your Binding Phrase, and it will generate the UID numbers for you.
+Clicking `Save and Reboot` will set the Binding Phrase into the flight controller configuration.

 ## Acknowledgements